albert-rafa/artemis-countdown/README.md

 The project structure is as follows:

-- `public/`: Contains the HTML file and other static assets.
+- `public/`: Contains other static assets.
 - `src/`: Contains the React components and styles.
   - `components/`: Contains reusable React components.
-  - `assets/`: Contains Tailwind CSS styles.
+  - `assets/`: Contains the images used.

 ## 🤝 Contributing